 Voters in New York City made a dramatic shift toward the Republican Party during the 2024 presidential election, according to one election map expert.

-Steve Romalewski, the director for CUNY's mapping service and the Center for Urban Research, joined "Mornings On 1" Thursday, breaking down the 2024 election map of New York City, which he said leaned more in favor of Trump than ever before.
+Steve Romalewski, the director for CUNY's mapping service at the Center for Urban Research, joined "Mornings On 1" Thursday, breaking down the 2024 election map of New York City, which he said leaned more in favor of Trump than ever before.

 Despite losing New York state's electoral votes, Romalewski said Trump received about 100,000 more votes than he did in 2020.
 Map data in Manhattan showed he was up over 5%; over 11% in the Bronx; 6% in Brooklyn; about 11% in Queens and about 8% on Staten Island.